-Stephen Franks indicated that the context that the CLHIA operates in is affected by political and economic events, including COVID-19, the economy, the war in Ukraine, and the federal NDP/Liberal supply and services agreement.

-There is a continued federal push into dentalcare, pharmacare, and mental health.
+The context that the CLHIA operates in is affected by political and economic events, including COVID-19, the economy, the war in Ukraine, and the federal NDP/Liberal supply and services agreement.
+There is a continued federal push into healthcare dentalcare, pharmacare, and mental health.
 There is also a federal bias towards a greater role for government in all matters.

-There are three big Canadian elections coming up this year that could impact CLHIA's operating environment: Ontario, Quebec, and Alberta.

-Another development is that regulators are back to their full regulatory and oversight activities, after a period of some relaxation as the industry adapted to COVID-19.
-The volume of work generated by regulatory consultations has never been greater, and that is also a major challenge.
+There are three big elections coming up that could impact the environment: Ontario, Quebec, and Alberta.
+Another development is that regulators are back to their full regulatory and oversight activities after a period of some relaxation as industry adapted to COVID-19.
+The volume of work from regulators has never been greater, and that is also a major challenge.

-Top priorities for CLHIA are market conduct, IFRS-18, and non-financial risks, and the MGA-GST issue.
-There are other issues that also arise that are not currently on the top priority list.
+Top priorities for CLHIA are market conduct, IFRS-18 and non-financial risks, and the MGA-GST issue.
+There are other issues that also arise that are not in the priority list.